-7.7 FLOOR FINISHING (Cycle 23, DIN/ISO: G123, software option 19)
+7.7 FLOOR FINISHING (Cycle 23, DIN/ISO: G123)

 The tool approaches the machining plane smoothly (on a vertically tangential arc) if there is sufficient room.
 If there is not enough room, the TNC moves the tool to depth vertically.
 The tool then clears the finishing allowance remaining from rough-out.